marcusgia2505/classEx_doc/docs/Programming.rst

 Execution
 ~~~~~~~~~

-Variables and program code is always executed in a sequential order.
+Variables and program code are always executed in a sequential order.
 This means that elements which come first are executed first.

 The overall order is the following: